-Rebelmail is UNLV's official email system for students, and by University policy, instructors and staff should only send emails to students' Rebelmail accounts.
-Rebelmail is one of the primary ways students receive official University communications, information about deadlines, major Campus events, and announcements.
+Rebelmail is UNLV's official email system for students and by University policy, instructors and staff should only send emails to students' Rebelmail accounts.
+Rebelmail is one of the primary ways in which students receive official University communications, information about deadlines, major Campus events, and announcements.
 All UNLV students receive a Rebelmail account after they have been admitted to the University.
-Emailing within WebCampus is also acceptable.
+Sending emails within WebCampus-Canvas is also acceptable.